apache/drill/contrib/format-deltalake/README.md

 This format plugin supports project and filter pushdown optimizations.

-For the case of project pushdown, only columns specified in the query will be read, even they are nested columns.
+For the case of project pushdown, only columns specified in the query will be read, even when they are nested columns.

 ### Filter pushdown